- Class: Aves

 Coming soon.
 Kestrels are expected to be among the residents of the San Diego Zoo’s new Sanford Children’s Zoo, opening in 2021.

 Vast range.
-Found throughout most of North America, Central America, and South America, this resilient species is classified as "Lower Risk."
+Found throughout most of North America, Central America, and South America, this resilient bird is classified as "Lower Risk."